Liragbr/Calculator/README.md

-### Welcome to My GitHub Profile!

-I'm passionate about coding and building amazing projects.
-Check out my latest creation:

-🧮 **Scientific Calculator** - This calculator, programmed in Python and C#, offers advanced features like factorial calculations and square root approximations using the Newton-Raphson method.
+🧮 **Scientific Calculator**

+This calculator, programmed in Python and C#, offers advanced features like factorial calculations and square root approximations using the Newton-Raphson method.

 Let's connect and collaborate on exciting projects!